wendigojaeger/ZigGBA/README.md

 This is a work in progress SDK for creating Game Boy Advance games using [Zig](https://ziglang.org/) programming language.
 Once Zig has a proper package manager, I hope that it would as easy as import the ZigGBA package.
 Inspired by [TONC GBA tutorial](https://www.coranac.com/tonc/text/)

+## Community

+Join the community on Matrix https://matrix.to/#/+ziggba:matrix.org

 ## Build
 This project assume current Zig master (0.5.0+b5ac079f8).
 For now, you need llvm-objcopy in your PATH.